mathe1/WhatsAllApp-Mod/README.md

 # modified WhatsAllApp-Mod

+## Unfortunately, due to a change in the code of Whatsapp, this extension no longer runs.
+I hope it can be fixed soon...
+#### As long as there is no solution in sight, you can still track a single contact by [Tracker](https://github.com/mathe1/WhatsappTracker)

 This is a more moded version of [WhatsAllApp](https://github.com/LoranKloeze/WhatsAllApp/) and moded by [#@R! ()M B@TR@ (ohari5336)](https://ohari5336.in)

 Get the extension only from /Dist-folder.